home-assistant/home-assistant.io/source/_integrations/wiz.markdown

 ## Using discovery in container

-For discovering WiZ devices in your network, the HASS container must be abele to send and receive UDP broadcast packages.
+For discovering WiZ devices in your network, the Home Assistant container must be able to send and receive UDP broadcast packages.
 This requires that the container has access to the host network.
-This can be achieved by setting `--network host` as start parameter for the HASS Docker container.
+This can be achieved by setting `--network host` as start parameter for the Home Assistant Docker container.
 More details can be found in the [official Docker documentation](https://docs.docker.com/network/host/).